nash403/hnze.dev/content/pages/en/resume.md

   - Tech stack included Vue.js 2, Angular 2 to 4, Java, Node.js, SQL, and modern Gitlab CI/CD tooling.

 #item-11
   As part of Urbilog's R&D team, built prototypes using modern web technologies: AngularJS, Angular 2+, Vue.js, WebSockets, WebRTC, Ionic, and multiple CSS frameworks.

-Gained early exposure to full-stack product exploration and rapid prototyping.
+  - Gained early exposure to full-stack product exploration and rapid prototyping.
   - Built accessibility-first navigation flows in an Ionic mobile app, enabling visually impaired users to receive guided map directions in the parisian subway network.
+  - Participation in the development of website accessibility audits such as the AirFrance case.

 #item-12
   I worked as part of a 6-person team (5 animators + 1 team leader) in a camping supporting 19 adult vacationers with moderate to high autonomy.